 - The most at risk populations are seniors and those with “severe underlying health conditions,” says the Center for Disease Control (CDC).

-- The current risk to the community at large is considered low.
+- The current risk to the community at large is considered low, but that could change.

 Source updated March 9, 2020: https://www.cdc.gov/coronavirus/2019-ncov/summary.html